nightblade9/RapidWeb/README.md

 Browse to `/HealthCheck` and verify that the database connection check shows `Successful`.

+# Architecture

+History repeats, and so do web architectures.
+We're back to HTML pages with code-behind.
+For example, `Register.cshtml` contains the registration form, while `Register.cshtml.cs` contains the code-behind.

 # Running the App via Docker

 To run the application via Docker: